Gemma-Wood/Weather-Dashboard/README.md

 # Weather-Dashboard

-Create an app that allows users to see the current weather forcast, including a five-day forecast for cities of their choosing.
+Create an app that allows users to see the current weather, including a five-day forecast for cities of their choosing.

 ## Description